pblieske/pblieske.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Student in Theoretical Biology, interested in antimicrobial resistance, epidemiology, causal inference, and mathematical modelling.
+subtitle: PhD student in Theoretical Biology, interested in antimicrobial resistance, epidemiology, causal inference, and mathematical modelling.

 profile:
   align: right